SumoLogic/sumologic-documentation/docs/integrations/community-ecosystem-apps.md

 ### How do I add a review/rating to an app?

-1. Open the folder of the App you want to review
+1. Open the folder of the App you want to review.
+2. Open the **Comments** folder.
-1. Select the ratings.txt file.
+3. Select the **Comments.json** file.
-1. Select **Edit** (pen icon).
+4. Select **Edit** (pen icon).
-1. Add a new line and paste in your ratings/comments using the schema below.
+5. Add a new line below the current comments, and paste in your ratings/comments using the following schema:
   ```json
   {
     "reviewer":"[githubid/name]",